 - Go to Canvas Color and click the Transparent canvas box.

-- Now it’s time to open your photo as an overlay.
-Click the Overlays tab on the left-hand side (the butterfly icon), then click the Add your own button at the top.
+- To open your photo as an overlay, click the Overlays tab on the left-hand side (the butterfly icon), then click the Add your own button at the top.
 Choose your photo from wherever it’s stored.